mwansich/astro-blog/src/blog/post-3.md

 cover: "../img/door.jpg"
 coverAlt: "Door."
 pubDate: 2025-08-29
+featured: "no"
 tags: ["astro", "CS50"]
 ---
 # Criteria
 I was wondering if building this blog would be enough.
+What were the criteria again?
+# Hopes
+I hope it's sufficient to learn several new concepts and make a static website with astro since it's way more than just a static site generator.